OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-workbooks.md

 # Work with Workbooks using the Excel JavaScript API

 This article provides code samples that show how to perform common tasks with workbooks using the Excel JavaScript API.
-For the complete list of properties and methods that the **Workbook** object supports, see [Workbook Object (JavaScript API for Excel)](https://docs.microsoft.com/javascript/api/excel/excel.workbook).
-This article also covers workbook-level actions performed through other similarly scoped objects, such as [Application](https://docs.microsoft.com/javascript/api/excel/excel.application).
+For the complete list of properties and methods that the **Workbook** object supports, see [Workbook Object (JavaScript API for Excel)](/javascript/api/excel/excel.workbook).
+This article also covers workbook-level actions performed through the [Application](/javascript/api/excel/excel.application) object.

 The workbook object is the entry point for your add-in to interact with Excel.
-It contains a [WorksheetCollection](https://docs.microsoft.com/javascript/api/excel/excel.worksheetcollection) to manipulate individual worksheets.
-Most work done to [ranges](excel-add-ins-ranges.md) happens directly through a worksheet.
+It contains a [WorksheetCollection](/javascript/api/excel/excel.worksheetcollection) to add worksheets, navigate among them, and assign handlers to worksheet events.
 The article [Work with Worksheets using the Excel JavaScript API](excel-add-ins-worksheets.md) describes how to access and edit worksheets.

 ## Get active cell and selected range

 Workbooks maintain collections of worksheets, tables, PivotTables, and other data types through which Excel data is accessed and changed.
 They also have application-level information (more on that later).
 There are a pair of methods to directly get ranges the Excel user has just activated.
 The first is `getActiveCell()`.
-This method gets the active cell from the workbook as a [Range object](https://docs.microsoft.com/javascript/api/excel/excel.range).
+This method gets the active cell from the workbook as a [Range object](/javascript/api/excel/excel.range).
 The following example shows a call to `getActiveCell()`, followed by the cell's address being printed to the console.

 ```js